 - It can integrate with your accounting software to make it easy to balance your books

-- It decreases your risk of theft and reduce overheads on storing/transporting cash
+- It decreases your risk of theft and reduces overheads on storing/transporting cash

 - It increases your appeal to younger customers who may not carry cash